68–95–99.7 rule

-In the social sciences, a result may be considered "significant" if its confidence level is of the order of a two-sigma effect (95%), while in particle physics, there is a convention of a five-sigma effect (99.99994% confidence) being required to qualify as a discovery.
+In the social sciences, a result may be considered statistically significant (clear enough to warrant closer examination) if its confidence level is of the order of a two-sigma effect (95%), while in particle physics, there is a convention of requiring statistical significance of a five-sigma effect (99.99994% confidence) to qualify as a discovery.

 A weaker three-sigma rule can be derived from Chebyshev's inequality, stating that even for non-normally distributed variables, at least 88.8% of cases should fall within properly calculated three-sigma intervals.
-For unimodal distributions, the probability of being within the interval is at least 95% by the Vysochanskij–Petunin inequality.
+For unimodal distributions, the probability of being within three-sigma is at least 95% by the Vysochanskij–Petunin inequality.
 There may be certain assumptions for a distribution that force this probability to be at least 98%.